Measure and integration on Boolean algebras of regular open subsets in a topological space

 \section{Conclusion}

-This paper has developed both an integration theory and a representation theory for credences on Boolean algebras of regular open sets.
+This paper has developed both an integration theory and a representation theory for contents on Boolean algebras of regular open sets.
 But many intriguing questions remain unanswered.
-How much of classical measure theory can be extended to credences?
-For example, is there a notion of ``Cartesian product'' for two credences, which satisfies a version of the Fubini-Tonelli Theorem?
-There is a natural way to define signed and complex-valued credences; do these admit a Hahn-Jordan Decomposition Theorem?
-The most obvious formulation of the Radon-Nikodym Theorem is false for credences, in general.\footnote{We are grateful to David Fremlin for this observation.} But is there a version of this theorem for some suitably modified notion of ``absolute continuity''?
+How much of classical measure theory can be extended to contents?
+For example, is there a notion of ``Cartesian product'' for two contents, which satisfies a version of the Fubini-Tonelli Theorem?
+There is a natural way to define signed and complex-valued contents; do these admit a Hahn-Jordan Decomposition Theorem?
+The most obvious formulation of the Radon-Nikodym Theorem is false for contents, in general.\footnote{We are grateful to David Fremlin for this observation.} But is there a version of this theorem for some suitably modified notion of ``absolute continuity''?

-If $\sS$ is a topological group, then there is a natural notion of an invariant (``Haar'') credence on $\sS$.
-Does such a credence always exist?
+If $\sS$ is a topological group, then there is a natural notion of an invariant (``Haar'') content on $\sS$.
+Does such a content always exist?
 When is it unique?
-If $\sS$ is a locally compact abelian group, then can we develop a version of harmonic analysis using this credence?
-Likewise, if $\phi:\sS\into\sS$ is a homeomorphism (i.e. a dynamical system), then there is a natural notion of ``$\phi$-invariant credence''.
-How much of classical ergodic theory can be extended to such credences?
-In particular, do $\phi$-invariant credences always exist?
-Since credences interact nicely with the topology of $\sS$, would the ergodic theory of $\phi$-invariant credences provide insights into $\sS$ as a topological dynamical system?
+If $\sS$ is a locally compact abelian group, then can we develop a version of harmonic analysis using this content?
+Likewise, if $\phi:\sS\into\sS$ is a homeomorphism (i.e. a dynamical system), then there is a natural notion of ``$\phi$-invariant content''.
+How much of classical ergodic theory can be extended to such contents?
+In particular, do $\phi$-invariant contents always exist?
+Since contents interact nicely with the topology of $\sS$, would the ergodic theory of $\phi$-invariant contents provide insights into $\sS$ as a topological dynamical system?